hiqdev/yii2-mfa/README.md

 - [robthree/twofactorauth](https://github.com/robthree/twofactorauth) for TOTP

 Can be plugged to exising project.
-See how it used in [hiqdev/hiam-core](https://github.com/hiqdev/hiam-core).
+See how it is used in [hiqdev/hiam-core](https://github.com/hiqdev/hiam-core).

 ## Installation